top of page

 Do I need a permit?

-Most people serving food at an event will need a Temporary Food Establishment Permit.
-The permit you need is determined by the type of event you are attending and the food you plan to serve.
+Most people serving food at an event will need a temporary food establishment permit.
+The type of permit you need depends on the event and food you serve.

 Some simple, low risk foods are permit fee exempt, but you must still submit an application so we can confirm the exempt status.